 I have no idea why your mother dislikes me and Anne.
 We both liked her and I can only guess that she experienced unhappiness with men in her past.

-I hope that you will be given your own copy of the book which I dedicated to you.
+I hope that you will be given your own copy of the book which I have dedicated to you.
 That you will then understand the truth about me.
 'Left Field' can be read here:

 Finally I wrote about the grief involved when losing Jonny, a living son here (under a pseudonym) which concludes with a song, “In the Living Years" by Mike and The Mechanics.

-I am not angry or bitter, but unfathomly regretful and sad.
+I am not angry or bitter, but massively regretful and sad.
 I have so powerfully wanted to see you and get to know you.
 Perhaps we will still be able to.

 I take this opportunity to send you, Jonny, Maria and Renata as much love as can be accepted from me.

 PS I lived as long as I did because of the love and strength I received from my wife Anne and from the love and solidarity I once received from Jonny and have continued to receive from your uncle Ben and from my sisters, Liz and Joanna and from all my friends.
 Here is your father and uncle a few years ago!
 Jonny was so cute and I believe that in his soul he still is.